-- 5.126 The National Planning Policy Framework states that neighbourhoods should develop plans that support the strategic development needs set out in Local Plans, including policies for housing and economic development and plan positively to support local development, taking into account any specific policies in the Framework which indicate development should be restricted. - 5.127 The adopted Waverley Borough Local Plan Part 1: Strategic Policies and Sites signals the need for a minimum of 2780 new homes in Farnham (including homes permitted and built since April 2013 and anticipated windfall development) in the period 2013 2032. - 5.128 In relation to the Farnham Neighbourhood Plan area, there are specific regional and national policies which indicate development should be restricted. - 5.129 Farnham is within the buffer zone of two European Special Protection Areas (SPAs) sites of international importance for the breeding, feeding, wintering or the migration of rare and vulnerable species of birds.
+- 5.125 The National Planning Policy Framework states that neighbourhoods should not promote less development than set out in the strategic policies for the area. - 5.126 The adopted Waverley Borough Local Plan Part 1: Strategic Policies and Sites signals the need for a minimum of 2780 new homes in Farnham (including homes permitted and built since April 2013 and anticipated windfall development) in the period 2013-2032. - 5.127 In relation to the Farnham Neighbourhood Plan area, there are specific regional and national policies which indicate development should be restricted. - 5.128 Farnham is within the buffer zone of two European Special Protection Areas (SPAs) sites of international importance for the breeding, feeding, wintering or the migration of rare and vulnerable species of birds.
 The retained South East Plan Policy NRM6 states that priority should be given to directing development to those areas where potential adverse effects can be avoided without the need for mitigation measures.
-In order to comply with this policy, housing to meet the strategic housing need of the Borough will need to be directed away from Farnham. - 5.130 After directing development away from the sphere of influence of the Thames Basin Heaths SPA, some development is to be located at Farnham, and the retained South East Plan policy and NPPF places limitations on such development.
-Policy NRM6 states that within 400m of the perimeter of the SPA, the impact of additional residential development on the SPA is likely to be such that it is not possible to conclude no adverse effect on the SPA and therefore residential development would be inappropriate. - 5.131 Where development is proposed within a 400m to 5km zone, mitigation measures will be delivered prior to occupation and in perpetuity.
+In order to comply with this policy, housing to meet the strategic housing need of the Borough will need to be directed away from Farnham. - 5.129 After directing development away from the sphere of influence of the Thames Basin Heaths SPA, some development is to be located at Farnham, and the retained South East Plan policy and NPPF places limitations on such development.
+Policy NRM6 states that within 400m of the perimeter of the SPA, the impact of additional residential development on the SPA is likely to be such that it is not possible to conclude no adverse effect on the SPA and therefore residential development would be inappropriate. - 5.130 Where development is proposed within a 400m to 5km zone, mitigation measures will be delivered prior to occupation and in perpetuity.
 It adds that these measures will be based on a combination of access management of the SPA and provision of Suitable Alternative Natural Greenspace (SANG).
 The Policy NRM6 standard of SANG provision is 8 hectares per 1000 population.
-Such measures must be agreed with Natural England..
+Such measures must be agreed with Natural England.
 SANG provision to serve future housing is set out in the Environment section of this Plan.

-5.132 Consultation on the Neighbourhood Plan has shown that residents are keen to see development absorbed within the environmental constraints identified and can be supported by sufficient infrastructure to ensure the quality of life of existing and future residents.
+5.131 Consultation on the Neighbourhood Plan has shown that residents are keen to see development absorbed within the environmental constraints identified and can be supported by sufficient infrastructure to ensure the quality of life of existing and future residents.
 When planning new development it is important to understand the characteristics of each area of the town and designs should protect and enhance attractive areas and improve those which are less attractive.
 Within the constraints operating in the Borough, the Neighbourhood Plan Review plans positively to help accommodate identified strategic housing need.